What Is Search Engine Optimisation?

 What is SEO?

 In essence SEO is the practice of making your website easy to read by search engines so that they rank you higher.
 However in recent years this practice has changed towards making your website as user friendly as possible, popular, AND easy to read by the search engines.
 It involves setting up your web pages correctly, ensuring your site is built right, loads quick and grabs attention.
-Plus it can even include generating high quality links from relevant sources, and getting your audience to engage and talk about you all over the internet,
+Plus it can even include generating high quality links from relevant sources, and getting your audience to engage and talk about you all over the internet, and here are some benefits of using SEO for your service business,

 How SEO Works?